 Temporary Outdoor Patios

 Council has endorsed a new program to enable West Vancouver businesses to accommodate more customers while operating in a safe manner in accordance with provincial guidelines.
-On September 14, 2020, Council approved an extension to the District's temporary patio (outdoor business area) program through October 31, 2021.

 Local businesses can establish temporary outdoor business areas, which could take the form of new or expanded restaurant patios, "winterized" patios for colder months, or outdoor retail space for other businesses.
 These temporary business areas could be located on a public sidewalk, in curbside parking spaces (where appropriate), or on private property.
 Under the District’s streamlined application process: